Most of us are aware that omega 3 benefits our health. But why and how? Let’s start at the beginning.

 Every cell in our body contains fats.
 Some of these are produced by our bodies, but some aren’t and have to be obtained from our diet.

-These are called ‘essential’ fatty acids, and the omega 3 family belongs to this category.
+These are called ‘essential’ fatty acids aka the good fats, and the omega 3 family belongs to this category.

 Omega 3s have been scientifically proven to have numerous health benefits and treat a range of conditions.